 While talk therapy can be a great way to sort through our issues, there are various other forms of therapy that can have an incredibly calming effect on those who utilize them as well.
 Here are a few we’ve found to be the most therapeutic, and therefore the most beneficial towards resisting substance abuse:

-Destination Hope: The Women’s Program is a Joint Commission accredited drug, alcohol and dual diagnosis treatment facility for women in South Florida.
+Destination Hope is a Joint Commission accredited drug, alcohol and dual diagnosis treatment facility in South Florida.
 Destination Hope understands the importance of teaching our clients various kinds of stress management techniques to support their recovery efforts.

-A controlled, relaxed and low stress mind is the strongest deterrent to a substance abuse relapse and it is our foremost goal to help all of our clients achieve that.
-If there is a woman in your life who has begun abusing drugs or alcohol as a way to combat stress, please put her in contact with the caring folks at Destination Hope as quickly as possible.
-The sooner you do, the sooner we can help her refocus her life again.
+A controlled, relaxed and low-stress mind is the strongest deterrent to a substance abuse relapse, and it is our foremost goal to help all of our clients achieve that.
+If there is someone in your life who has begun abusing drugs or alcohol as a way to combat stress, please put them in contact with the caring folks at Destination Hope as quickly as possible.